Soft, lush, gorgeously green.

 - Over 100 pesticides have been detected in Long Island, NY’s sole source drinking water aquifer

-- The “Toxic Fairways” study (link to study) found golf course pesticides as likely contributors to the pesticide contamination of Long Island, NY’s vulnerable sole source drinking water aquifer
+- The “Toxic Fairways” study found golf course pesticides as likely contributors to the pesticide contamination of Long Island, NY’s vulnerable sole source drinking water aquifer

 - There are over 15,000 golf courses in America, encompassing over 4 million acres of land